superctr/ctrmml/mml_ref.md

 -	`ABCDEF` FM channels 1-6.
 -	`GHI` PSG tone channels 1-3.
 -	`J` PSG noise channel.
+-   `KLMNOP` Dummy channels.
+May be used for FM3 special mode.

 #### Platform-exclusive commands
 -	`mode <0..1>` - For the PSG noise channel (`J`), this will enable the use of the third tone channel (`I`) as the noise frequency source.
 There will be a conflict if you try to control the frequency from both channels while this is active.
+-	`fm3 <mask>` - Enables FM3 special mode.
+Mask defines the operators that
+	are affected by this channel.
+Example: `fm3 0011` to use operators 1 and 2.
+	Set the mask to `1111` to disable the special mode.

 #### Limitations
 Pan envelopes not supported.